Lyn1XD/Lyn1XD/README.md

 ### About
 Hey, I'm [Lyn1](https://lyn1.me) a self taught developer.
 My pronouns are he/him.
-I like to work on Minecraft clients, Discord bots, and anything else that piques my interests.
+I like to work on Minecraft plugins, Discord bots, and anything else that piques my interests.
 If you need to contact me dm me on discord Lyn1#3015.
-Low key dont use github much anymore.

 ### Current Projects
 * None as of now